 - Antibiotic creams

 Moreover, allergic contact dermatitis usually occurs because of an allergic reaction to nickel or polymers in watches and their bands.
-You might want to get a dimethylglyoxime test if you feel you might be allergic to the materials.
+You should get a dimethylglyoxime test if you are allergic to the materials.

 According to Apple, the following contains some nickel:

 - Apple Watch models with stainless steel or an aluminum case